 SANTA BARBARA, Calif.--(BUSINESS WIRE)--

-QAD Inc. (QADA) (QADB), a leading provider of enterprise software and services, today announced the enhanced traceability framework in QAD Enterprise Applications supports evolving regulatory requirements for Unique Device Identification (UDI).
-Manufacturers in the Life Sciences rely on QAD Enterprise Applications to optimize quality control throughout their manufacturing and distribution processes.
+QAD Inc. (QADA) (QADB), a leading provider of enterprise software and services, today announced its enhanced quality control framework in QAD Enterprise Applications makes it simpler for Pharma and Biotech companies to ensure drug authenticity and product safety.
+Manufacturers in the Life Sciences industry rely on QAD Enterprise Applications to support quality-by-design throughout their global manufacturing processes.

-QAD enables life sciences companies to meet the critical quality requirements for manufacturing innovative, safe and effective healthcare products in compliance with global regulatory standards.
+QAD assists life sciences companies in meeting the critical quality requirements for manufacturing innovative, safe and effective healthcare products in compliance with global regulatory standards.
 QAD incorporates intuitive, easy to use, industry best practices that can be flexibly deployed either onsite or on demand to support global life sciences companies.

 For more information about QAD Enterprise Applications, please visit: www.qad.com.